 Where do the birds in our neighborhood spend their days and nights?
 Some travel great distances to other continents, crossing oceans and mountains twice a year while some familiar birds live in our neighborhoods year round.
 Putting a small aluminum numbered band on their legs can help us find out where birds go and what they need to survive when they get there.
 Sometimes a satellite tracker does the job.
 Learn how and why scientists keep track of birds around the world and how birds are an indicator species of global environmental health.

 - Dorothy McLeer , Program Coordinator , Environmental Interpretive Center , University of Michigan-Dearborn

-Ages: Eight years and up
+Ages: Eight to thirteen years

 - Plant and Animal Sciences